Sam Montembeault: Montreal Canadiens

-With prospect goaltender Cayden Primeau no longer exempt from waivers entering the 2023–24 season, the Canadiens began play with a rotation of three goaltenders that included both Montembeault as well as Jake Allen.
+With prospect goaltender Cayden Primeau no longer exempt from waivers entering the 2023–24 season, the Canadiens began play with a rotation of three goaltenders that included Primeau alongside Montembeault and Allen.
 Montembeault appeared in ten games in the first two months of the season, going 5–3–1 and recording a .910 save percentage, before it was announced on December 1 that he had been re-signed to a three-year, $9.45 million contract.
-He ultimately appeared in 41 total games, a new career high, with a 16-15-9 record and a .903 save percentage.
+On January 6, Montembeault made 45 saves in a 4–3 shootout win against the New York Rangers, including two key saves; one against Mika Zibanejad and another against Alexis Lafrenière to secure the victory.
+He ultimately appeared in 41 games, a new career high, with a 16–15–9 record and a .903 save percentage.